brunobord/stardrifter/stardrifter/ship.md

 ### Weaponry

 The capacity to attack an other spaceship and provoke damages.
-The more you have, the bigger these damages will be.
+The more you have, the bigger you'll damage your opponents.

 ### Load

-This stat is not a bonus.
+This stat is not a bonus stat.
 It represents the maximum cargo load.

 ### Energy